annepham1512/Java-OOP-Whirlwind/Virtual_Pests/README.md

-# Virtual Pests - Lab 02
+# Virtual Pests

 This project simulates a "virtual pet," or in this case, a "virtual pest," modeled as a finite state machine.
-You will be implementing the behaviors of a virtual pet, Fred the fish, and also designing your own custom virtual pet with distinct states and actions.
+I implemented the behaviors of a virtual pet, Fred the fish, and designed my own custom virtual pet with distinct states and actions.

 ---

 ## Overview

 Virtual pets simulate real-life pet behaviors using states such as **hungry**, **sleepy**, **full**, or **grouchy**, which change based on interactions or the passage of time.
-Your task in this lab is to:
+My task in this lab was to:

 1. **Part A**: Implement Fred the fish's finite state machine based on given specifications.
-2. **Part B**: Design and implement your own virtual pet with unique behaviors and states.
+2. **Part B**: Design and implement my own virtual pet with unique behaviors and states.

-The state of Fred the fish (or your own pest) is updated by the owner's actions such as feeding, petting, or putting the pet to bed.
-The virtual pet will make sounds and perform actions depending on its state.
+The state of Fred the fish (or my own pest) is updated by the owner's actions such as feeding, petting, or putting the pet to bed.
+The virtual pet makes sounds and performs actions depending on its state.

 ---